Change your mind? Abortion Pill Reversal Hotline

 Sparrow Women’s Clinic does not offer, recommend, or refer for abortions.

-Sparrow Women’s Clinic options education includes factual information on all three of the choices you have if you are pregnant.
+At Sparrow Women’s Clinic, our options education includes factual information on all three of the choices you have if you are pregnant.
 They include:

 Option 1: Abortion

-Our client advocates will share accurate information about the abortion option: its procedures, and risks.
-There are two kinds of abortions available depending on how far you are in your pregnancy:
+Our client advocates share accurate information about the abortion procedure, associated risks, mental health impacts, and legality.
+There are two types of abortion available depending on how far along you are in your pregnancy:

-While our Center does not offer, recommend, or refer for abortions, we can help you determine how far along you are and share accurate information about abortion procedures and risks—empowering you to make the best choice for you.
+Sparrow Women’s Clinic does not offer, recommend, or refer for abortions.
+However, we can help you determine how far along you are and share accurate information about abortion in a neutral environment —empowering you to make the best choice for you.

 Option 2: Adoption